Joseph Smith Harris: Railroad career

 At the outset of the Panic of 1893, the Philadelphia & Reading Railroad went bankrupt and its president, Archibald A. McLeod, resigned.
 J. P. Morgan, who owned or controlled a considerable portion of the P&R's stock and debt, chose Harris, known to be a fiscal conservative, as one of the company's receivers, and later its president.
-At the time, he was president of the Lehigh Coal & Navigation Co., and it took some persuasion to get him to assume control of his bankrupt rival.
+At the time, he was president of the Lehigh Coal & Navigation Company, and it took some persuasion to get him to assume control of his bankrupt rival.
 He oversaw the reorganization of the shattered company, beginning by stabilizing the railroad and its Coal and Iron Company.
 A new corporation, the Reading Company, was formed to buy the assets of its bankrupt predecessor, and Harris was its first president.
-A period of much consolidation of the track networks followed, and by the end of the decade, the company reported a combined annual profit of nearly two million dollars.
+A period of considerable consolidation of the track networks followed, and by the end of the decade, the company reported a combined annual profit of nearly US$2 million.

 A down-to-earth civil engineer, Harris foresaw looming difficulties for the Reading that his senior lieutenants could not or would not see.
 These included shifts in transportation patterns and the rise of organized labor.
 When he resigned as president in 1901, he noted, among other things, growing factionalism among the company's officers.

 Harris was a member of the American Philosophical Society (elected 1887) and the Pennsylvania Historical Society.
 He became a trustee of the University of Pennsylvania in 1889 and was awarded a D.Sc. by Franklin & Marshall College in 1903.
 He wrote his memoirs, which included criticism of his anti-union successor as president of the Reading, George Frederick Baer, in the Reading Terminal building in his retirement.
 He died at home in Germantown in 1910.